justin2004/weblog/DRAFTS/git_repo_as_rdf/README.md

 ```

 Notice how compact that representation is.
+The meat of that text is the unified output format of the `diff` tool.
 If you work with git much you probably recognize what most of that is.
 But the semantic web isn't about just allowing you to work with data you already know how to decipher.
 So that means we need to unpack this compact application-centric representation into a [data-centric](http://www.datacentricmanifesto.org/) representation.